Python-Crash-Course/Python201/Session 0 - Git/git.md

 * User must choose one or the other to keep and discard the other

-* Excel, word and PowerPoint files have same problems (also binary)
+* Excel, word and PowerPoint files are also binary

 ![bg right:45% 90%](img/Non_text_files/wall_how_to_merge.jpg)

 ---

-So to sum up:
+## Summary

-> Git can version control binary files, but it has some limitations.
+Git can version control binary files, but it has some limitations.
-> * Git cannot create meaningful ***diffs*** of binary files, which makes it hard to view changes from one commit to the next.
+* Git cannot create meaningful **diffs** of binary files, which makes it hard to view changes from one commit to the next.
-> * As a consequence, Git cannot automatically ***merge*** two diverged branches, i.e. two branches that were both committed to after they split.
+* As a consequence, Git cannot automatically **merge** two diverged branches, i.e. two branches that were both committed to after they split.
 In that case it must be manually chosen which branch is the right one to continue with.

 ---

-Recall that for text files, Git can automatically merge changes for diverged branches provided there are not conflicts.
-Conflicts occur if the branches to be merged were changed in the exact same place.
-In the case of a merge conflict with text files, resolving the conflict is done by comparing the two branches.
-The branches to be merged can easily be compared line by line e.g. in an editor.

-### Why is this not a PowerPoint?
+## Side note: Why is this not a PowerPoint?

+This slide show is written in markdown via an extension for VS Code.

+Markdown is an easy language for writing text documents.
+Since it's a pure text file, it can be properly version controlled with Git.

-PowerPoints (`.ppt`-flies) are binary
+> Note: PowerPoints (`.ppt`-flies) are binary

 ---
 <!-- _paginate: false -->